PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

     Client Version: v1.18.2
     ```

-### Install MinIO as an Object storage service.
+### 4. Install MinIO as an Object storage service.
   MinIO using a local directory can be used as an object storage for Velero backup and restore.
   More information on MinIO can be found at https://min.io/

-- Install MinIO using brew
+- Install MinIO using brew:
     ```bash
     $ brew install minio/stable/minio
     ==> Tapping minio/stable